slangenbach/notes/huggingface_nlp_course.md

 * AutoTokenizer loads correct tokenizer for model
 * AutoTokenizer calls `tokenize` and `convert_tokens_to_ids` functions
 * AutoTokenizer uses padding to stitch together embedding vectors of different sizes.
 It uses an attention mask (tensor of 0 and 1) to indicate which tokens should be taken into account by self-attention and which should be ignored
+* Dynamic padding can be applied by passing the tokenizer to `DataCollatorWithPadding` class and using it as the `collate_fn` parameters within the PyTorch `DataLoader`
 * AutoModel class only loads model without pre-training head (which can't be used for tasks directly) (use AutoModelFor<TASK> class instead)
-* During postprocessing logits are transformed into probabilities by calling SoftMax on them (use `model.config.id2label` to get them)
+* During postprocessing logits (values of the last layer of a network before SoftMax is applied) are transformed into probabilities by calling SoftMax on them (use `model.config.id2label` to get them)
+* Use `np.argmax` to turn probabilities into class predictions
+* `Trainer` class enables training and fine-tuning of models
+* A training loop consists of model -> compute loss -> compute gradients -> use optimizer to update weights
+* Use `get_scheduler` function to do learning rate scheduling in PyTorch
+* Use the [accelerator][2] package to optimize training for different infrastructure:
+    - (Multiple) CPU,
+    - (Multiple) GPU (one one or more machines)
+    - TPUs

 ## Datasets